gtllien/test-status-report/README.md

 ```
 **Field Description:**

 * `layout`: Specifies the Liquid template to use for rendering the page.
-We are using the `default` layout.
+Use the value `post` for the page layout.

 * `title`: The title of the incident report.
 This is what will be displayed on the page.